RoRoche/AndroidStarter/architecture.md

 }
 ```

-It allows me not to write code of the component, and not to add manually an `inject` method each time a new element needs injections.
+It allows me not to write the code of the component, and not to add manually an `inject` method each time a new element needs injections.

 For example, my `ServiceQueryExecutor` is simply declared as follows: